 Mavi Deniz provides 24/7 emergency chemical response services, including site assessment and decontamination of any chemical incident scale.
 Using the latest Chemical Spill Response methods, technologies with professional teams.
 They skillfully coordinate highly trained operatives, mobilizing quickly to respond to any situation, whether it happens far out at sea or a crucial point in the transport infrastructure, protecting public safety and minimizing the impact of a spill on the environment.

-The transport, processing, or manufacture of radioactive material is a hazardous enterprise, and contingency planning is essential.
+Transport, processing, or manufacture of radioactive material is hazardous, and contingency planning is essential.
 Mavi Deniz offers a full range of Chemical Spill Response, all available on permanent standby.

 Radioactive leaks, in transit or on-site, can occur at any time.
 We want you to sleep better knowing the country’s top experts are only a phone call away.
 They’ve been comprehensively trained to minimize radiation effects, handle the decontamination of plants, vehicles, and equipment and implement rigorous testing of the environment and any personnel at risk.